spectrocloud/docs-assignments/technical-writer/assignment.md

     kubectl get pods
 ```

-This will list all the pods that are available and their status.
+This will list all the Pods that are available and their status.

-To see the information for a specific Pod, you can add the namespace to the command:
+To see the information for a specific Pod, you can add the namespace parameter to the command:

 ```shell
     kubectl get pods --namespace